General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 1. Competition organizers:

-The general management of the organization and holding of the tournament is carried out by ANO "SK Alexandra Ermakova".
+The general management of the organization and conduct of the tournament is provided by the ANO "SK Alexandra Ermakova".

 The direct conduct of the competition is entrusted to the main panel of judges.